LeonardoPalomo/odin-landing-page/README.md

 This is a landing site for the foundations course of the odin project, for learning purposes.

-html - done
-css - done
-js - not done
+html and css done, only javascript left

 images used:
 - Crab image by Sergio Serjão from Pixabay - https://pixabay.com/photos/crab-beach-sand-crustacean-8258856/